PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 Sanctuary.Census aims to provide as similar of an interface to Daybreak Game's Census as possible.
 However, particularly when it comes to the provided collections, this isn't always achievable.

+⚠ Only the `ps2` environment is supported at this time, despite what the api-doc pages might tell you.

+## Response Shape

+Responses aim to be very similar in shape to Census.
+Notable differences include:

+- Number, boolean and `null` values are represented appropriately, rather than as strings.
+- The error response format is not consistent.

 ## Collections

 This section lists the Collections provided by Sanctuary.Census, and compares them to Census itself.